The Trial of Christine Keeler: Reception

 The show received generally positive reviews.

+On the review aggregator website Rotten Tomatoes, 77% of 13 critics' reviews are positive, with an average rating of 6.9/10.
+The website's consensus reads: "Though its non-linear plotting distracts, The Trial of Christine Keeler remains an engaging -- if somewhat redundant -- lesson in history carried by the strength of its performers."
 Writing in the Radio Times, Paul Kirkley gave the show 4 out of 5 stars, saying: In an age where politicians appear increasingly bulletproof in the face of scandal, there was a danger that The Trial of Christine Keelers sexual and political shenanigans might look tame in comparison.
 But there's something about the characters in this particular drama that, [...] makes the story as compelling today as it was to the people following every twist and turn in the headlines six decades ago.

 Lucy Mangan of The Guardian also gave the show 4 out of 5 stars, writing: "The Trial [...] remains a furiously fast, fun ride which doesn't let the deeper, darker issues fall from its grasp."
 However, Peter Crawley ended his review in The Irish Times by saying: Keeler, who we see at one point playing around with a handgun in her knickers, is more armed and dangerous than just a pretty, vapid bystander, we are meant to understand.
 But when we later see a tabloid headline that helped thrust her into public consciousness with the words, "Model in Shooting Drama", you have to wonder, amid all the glam and gloss that surrounds her, how much deeper is the series?